Answers to common questions regarding booking your tour or cruise with Global Journeys

 Yes.
 You can book our trips and cruises from anywhere.
 Please be aware that all trips are in english and at present we only provide prices in Australian and New Zealand dollars.Can you tell me when departures for 2020 will become available?

-Generally trip departures for 2019 are released at different times during the year depending on the destination.
+Generally trip departures for 2020 are released at different times during the year depending on the destination.
 We've put a little table together below to help make it clearer.
-If you join our email database then we'll let you know when new dates are released.

 Global Journeys strongly recommends that all clients have an insurance policy in place to ensure your peace of mind before and whilst travelling.
 It's important that you protect yourself in case of trip cancellation/interruption should unforeseen circumstances prevent you from travelling as planned, travel/baggage delay or loss of baggage and medical expenses.